api3dao/vitepress-docs/docs/reference/airnode/latest/concepts/airnode.md

 ::: danger WARNING

-This doc has been altered for `v1.0`.
-Do not overwrite when converting the latest `v0.x` relase to the new docs.
+This doc has been altered for `v0.11`.
+Do not overwrite when converting the latest `v0.x` release to the new docs.

 :::